gyund/chatpaths/README.md

 - Text to Speech prompting
 - Voice recording of prompts for better contextual and familiar cues
 - Multiple user profiles to support therapy and classroom environments
+- Localization support for english, spanish, french, and hindi

 <p align="center">